MO-1: Documenting Your Mission

 -

-Explain Section: A guided activity to introduce the challenge’s MOs and identify the student’s relevant funds of knowledge.
+Explain Section: A guided activity to introduce the challenge’s MOs and identify students’ relevant funds of knowledge.

 -